 - Income from pensions, work or property.

-- Equity release: if you own your home, you might be able to use an equity release scheme to ‘unlock’ cash from the value of your property.
+- Equity release – if you own your home, you might be able to use an equity release scheme to ‘unlock’ cash from the value of your property.

 - If you release equity from your home or if you already have substantial savings, you could purchase an immediate needs annuity.
 Although this involves paying out a large sum of money upfront, it can offer the peace of mind of knowing your care fees will be met for as long as necessary.

-- Downsizing: selling your current home and buying a smaller one could give you a lump sum to help pay for care.
+- Downsizing – selling your current home and buying a smaller one could give you a lump sum to help pay for care.

 - Financial help from family or friends.

-- Letting a room: if you have enough space, you might consider letting a room to a lodger.
+- Letting a room – if you have enough space, you might consider letting a room to a lodger.
 This can help raise extra money without the need to move house.

 Remember, you may not be permanently self-funding.
 Once your assets drop below a certain level, you may then qualify for state funding.

 For more ideas on how to cover care costs, see our article on Self-funding a care home.
-Although moving to a care home involves different financial challenges, many of the strategies we cover can also be applied to funding care in your own home.
+Although moving to a care home involves different financial challenges, many of the strategies we cover there can also be applied to funding care in your own home.

-Which? members can call our Which?
+Which? members can also call our Which?
 Money Helpline for guidance on paying for long-term care, as well as a wide range of other money issues.

-When will the NHS cover the cost of care at home?
+Will the NHS cover the cost of care at home?